BruceEckel/functional_error_handling/Functional Error Handling.md

 Most of the understanding I needed to explain this topic came from my attempts to help on the book by Bill Frasure and James Ward, probably titled “Effect-Oriented Programming,” that we’ve been working on for over three years.
 I’ve also learned a lot from some of the interviews that James and I have done for the [Happy Path Programming podcast](https://happypathprogramming.com/).

-Despite its unreliability, I have been finding ChatGPT exceptionally useful for speeding up and improving my programming.
+Despite its unreliability, I have found ChatGPT exceptionally useful for speeding up and improving my programming.